LuckyHyena/DnD/homebrew/5e_reference.md

 ## Getting killed by the monsters

+# Running Out of Ammo
+After combat a character may spend a minute and recover up to **half** of the ammunition they expended during the combat.

+> __homebrew__: roll a d100 and recover that % of your expended ammunition instead.

+---

 # Unarmed Strikes
 Unless you have special abilities or features, attacking without a weapon deals bludgeoning damage equal to your Strength modifier plus 1.
 You are proficient in your unarmed strikes.